-- (9) the airport operator; and - (10) the apron management service, if the service is not provided by the aerodrome control unit or the airport operator. - (b) An ATS provider shall establish procedures for ensuring that an ATS letter of agreement for coordination is in place between each ATS unit listed in its operation manual and the entities listed in paragraph (a). - (c) An ATS provider shall establish procedures for ensuring that each ATS letter of agreement in paragraph (b): - (1) details matter that are necessary for effective co-ordination between the units party to the agreement; and - (2) is kept current; and - (3) is signed by senior representatives of the participating units; and - (4) is part of the ATS provider's operation manual. - (d) An ATS provider shall provide systems and procedures for facilitating communications between those ATS units that have an operational requirement to communicate with each other. - (e) An ATS provider shall provide systems and procedures for ensuring that ATS units, aircraft operators, and aviation meteorological service providers, if they require the information, are provided, through the exchange of ATS messages, with details of: - (1) the intended movement of each aircraft for which a flight plan has been filed, and any amendments to the flight plan; and - (2) current information on the actual progress of the flight. - (f) An ATS provider shall establish procedures for ensuring that ATS messages are prepared and transmitted in accordance with procedures detailed and cross-referenced in Document 4444 (Chapter 11 Air Traffic Services Messages).
+- (5) the airport operator; and - (6) The apron management service, - (b) The ATS provider shall establish procedures for ensuring that an ATS letter of agreement for coordination is in place between each ATS unit listed in its operation manual and the entities listed in paragraph (a). - (c) The ATS provider shall establish procedures for ensuring that each ATS letter of agreement in paragraph (b): - (1) details matter that are necessary for effective co-ordination between the units party to the agreement; and - (2) is kept current; and - (3) is signed by senior representatives of the participating units; and - (4) is part of the ATS provider's operation manual. - (d) The ATS provider shall provide systems and procedures for facilitating communications between those ATS units that have an operational requirement to communicate with each other. - (e) The ATS provider shall provide systems and procedures for ensuring that ATS units, aircraft operators, and aviation meteorological service providers, if they require the information, are provided, through the exchange of ATS messages, with details of: - (1) the intended movement of each aircraft for which a flight plan has been filed, and any amendments to the flight plan; and - (2) Current information on the actual progress of the flight. - (f) The ATS provider shall establish procedures for ensuring that ATS messages are prepared and transmitted in accordance with procedures detailed and cross-referenced in Document 4444 (Chapter 11 - Air Traffic Services Messages).

-CAR 172.049 Coordination between Aircraft Operators and Air Traffic Service Authorities
+CAR 172.049 Coordination between the Operator and Air Traffic Service

-(a) An ATS provider shall establish procedures to ensure that air traffic service units, in carrying out their objectives, shall have due regard for the requirements of the aircraft operator's consequent on their obligations as specified in CAR-OPS 1, and, if so required by the aircraft operators, shall make available to them or their designated representatives such information as may be available to enable them or their designated representatives to carry out their responsibilities. (b) When so requested by an operator, messages (including position reports) received by air traffic service units and relating to the operation of the aircraft for which operational control service is provided by that operator shall, so far as practicable, be made available immediately to the operator or a designated representative in accordance with locally agreed procedures.
+- (a) The ATS provider shall establish procedures to ensure that air traffic service units, in carrying out their objectives, shall have due regard for the requirements of the aircraft operator's consequent on their obligations as specified in CAR-OPS 1, and, if so required by the aircraft operators, shall make available to them or their designated representatives such information as may be available to enable them or their designated representatives to carry out their responsibilities. - (b) When so requested by an operator, messages (including position reports) received by air traffic service units and relating to the operation of the aircraft for which operational control service is provided by that operator shall, so far as practicable, be made available immediately to the operator or a designated representative in accordance with locally agreed procedures.